 The name is not a wishful expression, although all space missions require faith that they will reach their destination.
-Rather, Hope is a signal of optimism to young people in the Emirates and beyond, of what can be achieved when people come together and work on a scientific challenge
+Rather, Hope is a signal of optimism to young people in the Emirates and beyond, of what can be achieved when people come together and work on a scientific challenge.

-The team of engineers working on developing the Emirates Mars Mission at the Mohammed bin Rashid Space Centre in Dubai, are the youngest team ever to have worked on a deep space mission anywhere in the world.
+The team of engineers working on developing the Emirates Mars Mission at the Mohammed Bin Rashid Space Centre in Dubai, are the youngest team ever to have worked on a deep space mission anywhere in the world.
 The average age of a team member is 27.

-The Hope Probe will conduct analysis on the lower and upper atmospheres on the Red Planet, hoping to uncover crucial data which gives insight in to why the atmosphere on Mars is escaping to space, making the Red Planet barren and inhospitable.
+The Hope Probe will conduct analysis on the lower and upper atmospheres on the Red Planet, hoping to uncover crucial data which gives insight into why the atmosphere on Mars is escaping to space, making the Red Planet barren and inhospitable.
 It will also study the weather through the seasons – day and night; something that has never been studied before.

 There is far more to the Emirates Mars Mission than science.
 The mission will build Emirate’s capabilities in deep space exploration and technology, and will help develop knowledge in the country to contribute to an economy no longer dependent upon oil.
 It will also enhance the UAE’s reputation and standing among more powerful and established nations in space, helping to start new partnerships and relationships.
 Finally, it is hoped the mission will kick start a move towards science and engineering for students in the UAE – something which has already started to happen, three years in advance of the launch date.

 Now, UAE is all set to enter the orbit of the Red Planet.
 Considering that it is challenging, the country indeed made history becoming the first Arab nation to reach the farthest universe point.
 UAE’s Hope Probe will be the first of three missions to reach Mars in February 2021.
 To receive updated news and bulletins on Hope Probe, keep reading AlShorts, short news in 30 seconds.